-The evolution of architectural forms is influenced by culture and fashion, society and economics, climate and geography, security and self-preservation.
-For architecture to be able to respond to these factors, we need to apply technology.
-In the past, technological limitations imposed restrictions on architecture.
-These days, technology is almost limitless and architectural expression can develop in exciting ways.
+The evolution of architecture is influenced by culture and fashion, society and economics, climate and geographical factors, security, and self-preservation.
+For architecture to be able to respond to these different factors, technology needs to be applied in architecture.
+In the past, technology imposed restrictions on architecture.
+But today, technology is limitless and can support architecture evolution effectively and quickly.

 Awarding Body